Introduction to Database Replication (Types and Advantages)

 Understanding database replication with an example

 Suppose there is an online store that has a single database server that stores all the data related to the products, orders, and customers.
-If this server fails due to some reason (hardware issues, software issues, etc.) the website would become unavailable.
+If this server fails due to some reason (hardware issues, software issues, etc.) the whole website will be unavailable.

 To solve this problem, we can use database replication.
-The website can set up multiple database servers that replicate data from the primary database server.
-If the primary server goes down, other servers can take over and continue to serve requests without any data loss.
+The website owner can set up multiple database servers that replicate data from the primary database server.
+If the primary server goes down, other servers can take over and continue to serve requests.

-• As write operations are concentrated on a single node, if the leader node fails, the system may become unavailable until a new leader is elected, or the original leader node is restored.
+• As write operations are concentrated on a single node, if the leader node fails, the system may become unavailable until a new leader is elected.

 • During the replication process, we need to handle one of the critical problems: reads from follower nodes may not reflect the latest changes as there can be some delay in the replication process (replication lag).

-• This architecture is a good option when the read-write ratio is very high.
+• This architecture is a good option when read-write ratio is very high.

 We have covered this idea of replication in a separate blog: Complete overview of Master-Slave Replication.